Sarah Childress Polk

-Sarah Childress Polk (September 4, 1803 – August 14, 1891) was the first lady of the United States from 1845 to 1849.
+Sarah Childress Polk (née Childress; September 4, 1803 – August 14, 1891) was the first lady of the United States from 1845 to 1849.
 She was the wife of the 11th president of the United States, James K. Polk.

 Well educated in a successful family, Sarah met her future husband at a young age.
 They never had children of their own though they fostered relatives.
 Socially keen and well informed, Sarah helped her husband's career with her hosting skills and advised him on political matters at times, but she stayed out of the public limelight.
 Following her husband's death in 1849, Sarah had a 42-year widowhood, the longest of any First Lady.